 The very process of abstract expressionist painting entails interiority and self-exploration.
 For me, the painting process is completely intuitive and spontaneous.
 There can be no advance deliberation or pre-planning.
 I discover the palette, formal elements, design’s orientation, and movement only the moment I stand before the canvas.
 I rest my eyes on the blank canvas until it responds.
 At times, the canvas is like a mirror.
 It reflects my gaze back inward and an image surfaces from remote regions within my consciousness.
 At other times, its quiet emptiness opens up like a portal and summons me through to a place of diaphanous images, one of which eventually comes forward.
 As I paint and the image unfolds, I gently monitor the congruence of the image on the canvas with that initial vision.
 The immediacy and spontaneity of abstract expressionist painting are evident in my technique which is alla prima with wet-in-wet blending of paint.
 I often feather out the brushstrokes to obscure my own hand and to avoid the noisiness of obvious marks.
 Vehicles for introspection, my paintings aim to jostle the viewer’s consciousness and evoke emotive states within the viewer.

 Generally, my artistic forms, design, and compositions fall into two styles.
-Lyrical Abstraction: Many images are completely non-objective (non-representational).
+The Lyrical Abstractions are completely non-objective (non-representational).
 These free form abstractions are spontaneous, intuitive, introspective, enigmatic, and elusive.
 Not infrequently, these free form paintings “read” from the lower left to far upper right (i.e., from the past to the near future) and from bottom to top (i.e., from the empirical-material to the essential-spiritual).
-Linear Abstraction: Other images are curvilinear, patterned, and geometric.
+The Linear Abstractions are curvilinear, patterned, and geometric.
 With such linear expressionism, crisply delineated strokes allow me to paint more intentionally; to articulate discrete forms with precision and control; and to expand my nascent system of narrative symbols.
-By exploring the delineation of planes, I draw the viewer into a much greater depth of field.
-The versatility of linear expressionism, sense of spatiality, and provocative palettes of contrasting intensity, value and temperature help me render – in form and color – abstract, philosophical ideas.
+The versatility of linear expressionism along with edgy palettes of contrasting intensity, value and temperature help me render – in form and color – abstract, philosophical ideas.

 “One must really be engaged in order to be a painter.